 ‘Out Of Space’ 30th Anniversary!

-Liam Howlett in Future Music magazine: With ‘Out of Space’ I kinda let myself down a bit ‘cause there’s such a big hook.
+Liam Howlett in Future Music magazine: There’s a big chunk off that Max Romeo reggae record I’ve been listening to, but I think I’ve used that to sample quite musically.
+I’ve enhanced the sound by putting a lot more stuff on top of it and building it into the song.
+If you take the sample away, you’re still left with quite a good piece of music.
+With ‘Out of Space’ I kinda let myself down a bit ‘cause there’s such a big hook.
 I came across the Max Romeo track and I really liked it.
 I’d already written a version of Out of Space, but that sample fitted really well with it.
 I was getting to the end of the album and I felt I wanted a reggae-type track, so that was it.

-Another important chop that made the ‘Out Of Space’ so significant was taken from Liam Howlett’s old favorites hip-hop classics Ultramagnetic MCs and their ‘Critical Beatdown’.
-Later The Prodigy mastermind will assume that Ultramagnetic’s Kool Keith agreed to feature on ‘Diesel Power’ also because of the royalties for ‘Out Of Space’ sampling.
-Their production relationship went so deep that Liam somehow even called him ‘the fifth member of the Prodigy’.
+Another crucial sample that helped make ‘Out of Space’ so iconic came from one of Liam Howlett’s old hip-hop favourites: Ultramagnetic MCs and their classic album ‘Critical Beatdown’.
+Years later, The Prodigy mastermind would suggest that Ultramagnetic’s Kool Keith agreed to feature on ‘Diesel Power’ partly because of the royalties he received from the ‘Out of Space’ sample.
+Their production relationship became so close that Liam even referred to Kool Keith as “the fifth member of The Prodigy”.

 Don’t miss our previous article about Kool Keith’s collaboration with Liam.